postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ## Programmatically customize iteration data

 To provide data for a collection run, the Collection runner provides a "Data file" option.
-However if one wants to access and manipulate that data as the collection runs, it must be done programmatically.
+However, if you want to access and manipulate that data in the collection runs, you will need to it programmatically through scripts.
 This can be done by the `pm.iterationData` object, which provides several methods to programmatically access and manipulate the data, allowing the access of iteration data during a collection run.

-For a list of methods provided by the iterationData object, see: [pm.iterationData](docs/v6/postman/scripts/postman_sandbox_api_reference.md)
+For a list of methods provided by the iterationData object, see: [pm.iterationData](/docs/v6/postman/scripts/postman_sandbox_api_reference)

 ---
 For more information about collection runs, see: